Quillen cohomology of enriched operads: Background and notations

-The composition maps are required to satisfy the essential axioms of $\Sigma_*$-equivariance, associativity and unitality.
-(Cf., e.g, \cite{Ieke2, Yau} for more details). \end{rem}
+The composition must satisfy the essential axioms of associativity and unitality. \end{rem}

-Given $\P \in \Op_C(\SS)$, each object $\P(c_1,\cdots,c_n;c)$ will be called a \textbf{space of $n$-ary operations} of $\P$.
-Recall that the collection of $1$-ary operations of $\P$, denoted by $\P_1$, inherits an obvious $\cS$-enriched category structure.
-We shall refer to $\P_1$ as the \textbf{underlying category} of $\P$.
+Given $\P \in \Op_C(\SS)$, each object $\P(c_1,\cdots,c_n;c)$ will be called a \textbf{space of $n$-ary operations}.
+Note that the collection of $1$-ary operations of $\P$, denoted by $\P_1$, inherits an obvious $\cS$-enriched category structure.
+We shall refer to $\P_1$ as the \textbf{underlying category of} $\P$.

-The notion of a \textbf{nonsymmetric $C$-colored operad} (resp. \textbf{$C$-collection}) is the same as that of a symmetric $C$-colored operad (resp. $C$-collection) after forgetting the symmetric action.
-We denote by $\nsColl_C(\cS)$ (resp. $\nsOp_C(\cS)$) the category of nonsymmetric $C$-collections (resp. $C$-colored operads) in $\cS$.
+The notion of a \textbf{nonsymmetric $C$-colored operad} (resp. \textbf{nonsymmetric $C$-collection}) is the same as that of a symmetric $C$-colored operad (resp. symmetric $C$-collection) without the action of symmetric groups.
+We denote by $\nsColl_C(\cS)$ (resp. $\nsOp_C(\cS)$) the category of nonsymmetric $C$-collections (resp. nonsymmetric $C$-colored operads) in $\cS$.
 The natural passage from nonsymmetric to symmetric context is performed by the \textbf{symmetrization functor} $\Sym$.
-Namely, the functor $\Sym : \nsColl_C(\cS) \lrar \Coll_C(\cS)$ is given by sending each nonsymmetric $C$-collection $M$ to $\Sym(M)$ with
+Explicitly, the functor $\Sym : \nsColl_C(\cS) \lrar \Coll_C(\cS)$ is given by sending each nonsymmetric $C$-collection $M$ to $\Sym(M)$ with

 The structure maps are induced by the multiplication of permutations in an evident way.
 By construction, the functor $\Sym$ forms a left adjoint to the associated forgetful functor.